daiki1/springboot-essentials-template/README.md

 app.jwtRefreshExpirationMs=604800000
 ```
 - Everytime the token expires, call the `/api/auth/refresh` endpoint to get a new token using the refresh token.
-- If the refresh token expires, you will need to login again to get a new access token and refresh token.
+- If the refresh token expires, you will need to log in again to get a new access token and refresh token.

-# B. While Developing
+## Developing Notes
 <details>
 <summary>Click to open: This section includes helpful notes, practices, and important instructions to consider during development:</summary>

-## Unit tests
+### Unit tests
 - Use the command below to run all unit tests:
 ``` bash
 mvn test
 ```

-## User for testing
+### User for testing
 - The first user is admin with role `ROLE_ADMIN` and password `admin`.

-## Table Management
+### Table Management
 - This project uses Liquibase for managing database schema changes.
-- The project could use JPA hibernate to create tables automatically during development, however, this is not recommended for production and liquidbase requires to create all the tables manually to work on production.
+- JPA Hibernate can create tables automatically during development, but this is not recommended for production.
-- So, for development if you dont want to use liquibase, you can set the following property in `application.properties`:
+- So, for development if you don't want to use liquibase, you can set the following property in `application.properties`:

 ``` properties
 spring.jpa.hibernate.ddl-auto=update